Tosin-Bakare/WeatherApp-Payoneer/README.md

 appreciate a couple of unit tests.
 Responsive Interface
 To avoid taking our laptop everywhere, it would be nice if the WeatherApp also works on mobile devices.
-##
-Live Preview
-A live preview of the WeatherApp would be awesome, i.e. you could host it on a GitHub page.